romanz/amodem/README.md

 If the signal is "too noisy", the SNR is probably too low: decrease the background noise or increase the signal (without causing saturation).

+You can see a video of the calibration process [here](http://www.youtube.com/watch?v=jRUj2Ifk-Po).

 # Usage

 - Prepare the sender (generate a random binary data file to be sent):